Health in North Korea: Overview

 North Korea's healthcare system suffered a steep decline since the 1990s because of natural disasters, economic problems, and food and energy shortages.
-By 2001, many hospitals and clinics in North Korea lacked essential medications, equipment, and running water due to the economic embargo and blockade by the United States and the international community.
+In 2001, North Korea spent 3% of its gross domestic product (GDP) on health care, but during that same year, many hospitals and clinics in North Korea lacked essential medications, equipment, and running water due to the international sanctions against North Korea.
 Electricity shortages remain the biggest problem.
-Even if sophisticated equipment were available, they are rendered useless if electricity is not available.
+Even when sophisticated equipment is available, it is useless without electricity.
 Some facilities have generators available to meet demand during power outages.